 The following provides a snapshot of the hard work and initiatives of our five Auxiliaries.

-Since its formation they have raised over 1.3 million dollars to purchase equipment and furnishings for the benefit of patients at Douglas Memorial Site in Fort Erie.
+Since its formation they have raised over 1.3 million dollars to purchase equipment and furnishings for the benefit of patients at the Fort Erie Site.
 One of their major contributions was the equipping of the Mammography Unit.
 They provide bursaries for a maximum of seven students who are entering first-year courses in health-related studies.

 They are affiliated with the Hospital Auxiliary Association of Ontario.
 Their goal is "to bring comfort and hope to all who are in distress of mind or body" whether they be patients, family or just simply visitors, while at the same time raising money to enhance patient care and comfort.

-The Douglas Memorial Auxiliary operates a Tuck Shop – where they serve freshly made sandwiches, what has been proclaimed to be “some of the best tasting coffee in Fort Erie” candy and ice cream treats.
+The Fort Erie Site Auxiliary operates a Tuck Shop – where they serve freshly made sandwiches, what has been proclaimed to be “some of the best tasting coffee in Fort Erie” candy and ice cream treats.
 They have a wide range of toiletries, greeting cards, floral arrangements and wonderfully hand-knit baby items including sweater sets, bonnets, booties, blankets.
 Their gift buyers ensure our shelves are well stocked with reasonably priced items.